millerlp/Tide_calculator/README.md

 these steps.

 ------------------------------
+### Setting a DS1307 or DS3231 Real Time Clock
+If the real time clock attached to the Arduino is not yet set, you need to set it one time.

+Find the sketch "RealTimeClock_reset_exact.ino" or "RealTimeClock_reset.ino" in the Tide_calculator
+GitHub directory.
+Read the instructions at the top of either sketch to see how to use it to set the Real Time Clock.
+"RealTimeClock_reset_exact" is more useful if you want the time to be as close to correct as possible (for instance if you're also going to be displaying the time with seconds values). *Always* make sure that you set the real time clock to the local standard time of the location you're making predictions for.
+Do not use Daylight Savings Time adjustments, this library only works in Standard Time.

-If the real time clock attached to the Arduino is not yet set, you need to set it one time using the RealTimeClock_reset sketch found in the folder of the same name.
-Upload that to the Arduino, and it should automatically reset the real time clock.
-Make sure your computer's clock is set to local Standard Time, not Daylight Savings time (which runs Mar-Nov in most places).
-The tide prediction routine relies on the time being set to local standard time for your site, otherwise you won't get the current tide height out.
-After running the RealTimeClock_reset sketch, before unplugging the Arduino, immediately upload a different sketch (such as the Tide_controller sketch) to the Arduino so that the clock doesn't try to reset itself repeatedly when the Arduino restarts.
+After running the RealTimeClock_reset_exact or RealTimeClock_reset sketch, before unplugging the Arduino, immediately upload a different sketch (such as RealTimeClock_read.ino sketch) to the Arduino so that the clock doesn't try to reset itself repeatedly when the Arduino restarts.

+The RealTimeClock_reset_exact.ino and RealTimeClock_read.ino sketches were contributed by Robert Lozyniak.

 -------------------------------
+### Generating tide prediction libaries for other sites
 If there is no folder containing a tide prediction library for your desired site, it will be necessary to generate a library using the R scripts found in the Generate_new_site_libraries directory.
 The harmonic data for NOAA sites are all in